MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/includes/msi-tutorial-linux-vm-access-arm.md

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

-For the remainder of the tutorial, you work from the VM that you created earlier.
+For the remainder of the tutorial, you work from the VM you created earlier.

 To complete these steps, you need an SSH client.
 If you are using Windows, you can use the SSH client in the [Windows Subsystem for Linux](/windows/wsl/about).